aloz/esl2http/README.md

 Each event posts to the endpoint in parallel, into its own thread, for a higher performance.
 Even using parallel sending, mixing sending to working endpoints and auto resend to the failed endpoints we are in risk that resends will stuck sending to working endpoints.

 After the endpoint problem is gone it's possible to resend the failed events by default by manually.
-Pleace check `ProjectFiles/Postgres/SQL/Other/example-resend.sql`:
+Please check `ProjectFiles/Postgres/SQL/Other/example-resend.sql`:

 ```sql
 -- This is an example how to apply to send events to the failed http handler